thendawg/nvezos/INSTALLISO.md

 ISO Link - https://drive.google.com/open?id=0BzfJzE5EOPsUM2xlTTVGZ3VmYVk

+To verify you are using the correct (most up to date) link, the filename should be nvezosv9beta.iso

 **INSTALL REQUIREMENTS**

 1. Nvidia GPU(s) - None of the overclocking or monitoring functions will work with AMD